Week

 Brining

-To "brine" means to steep in a strong solution of water and salt.
-A
+To "brine" means to steep in a strong

-for flavor and to improve browning.
+to the solution for flavor and to improve browning.

 The

-salt has two effects on poultry, reports Dr. Alan Sams, a professor of poultry
+salt has two effects on poultry, reports Dr. Alan

-science at Texas A & M University.
-"It dissolves protein in muscle, and
+A & M University.
+"It dissolves protein

-the salt and protein reduce moisture loss during cooking.
-This makes the meat
+loss during cooking.
+This makes the meat juicer,

-juicer, more tender, and improves the flavor.
-The low levels of salt enhance the
+more tender, and improves the flavor.
+The low

-other natural flavors of poultry."
+of poultry."

 Lean

-cuts of meat with mild flavor tend to benefit most from flavor brining.
-These
+cuts of meat with mild flavor tend to benefit

-Salmon, Trout and Shrimp.
+and Seafood like Salmon, Trout and Shrimp.

 However,

-don't brine already enhanced meats like salt and water injected turkeys like Butterball.
+don't brine already enhanced meats like salt and

-And do not use salts with additives like iodine.
+not use salts with additives like iodine.

 For

-the the best authority on brining poultry and meats, check out
+the the best authority on brining poultry and

-The Complete Meat Cookbook by Bruce Aidells
+The Complete Meat Cookbook

-and Denis Kelly
+by Bruce Aidells and Denis Kelly

 Start

 planning ahead.
-If you have never had your Thanksgiving Turkey brined before,
+If you have never had your Thanksgiving

 Week